fewlines-education/dev-bootcamp-exercises/03_backend_developement/05_promises/01_promisified_readline/README.md

 For ease of use in Typescript and testing we give you the `fwl-readline` package.
-Don't be affraid as it works pretty much the same way you used to with `readline` It won't chant anything for you: take a loot at the `src/reader.ts` file.
+Don't be affraid as it works pretty much the same way you used to with `readline` It won't change anything for you: take a look at the `src/reader.ts` file.

 ## SPECS